AeneasG/mosquitto-wasm/README-compiling.md

 * `WITH_UNIX_SOCKETS` (no support in WASI)
 * `WITH_JEMALLOC` (must provide JEMALLOC WASI library)

+Additionally, the following features are not supported / are not working
+* Signal handling
+* plugin loading

 Known options, that are supported
 * `WITH_THREADING`
 * `WITH_PERSISTENCE`